“Inveniam viam aut faciam.”

 They were forced to turn back.
 Without supplies and their support crew.

 They only made it back to the ship by eating their sled dogs, forcing the men to haul the sleds themselves.

 It was disastrous.
 Peary was done.
 He quit.

 He returned home to his family.
 The dream was over.
-For almost a decade, he would be a professor.
+For years, he would be a professor.
 His adventures were behind him.

-Until he heard of others planning to make it to the North Pole and steal his dream.
+Until he heard of others planning to make it to the North Pole.